HERALDEXX/HERALDEXX/README.md

   <img width ="12" />
 </div>

 I'm a passionate software engineer and full-stack web developer.
-I love crafting innovative web solutions with creativity and precision, turning ideas into reality through code.
+I love crafting innovative software solutions with creativity and precision, turning ideas into reality through code.

 ## 🚀 About Me

 I'm a dedicated developer with a knack for building seamless, user-focused applications.
 My journey in software engineering is fueled by a love for creativity and the limitless possibilities of coding.
 Whether it's designing intuitive frontends or architecting robust backends, I thrive on bringing imagination to life.
-Currently, I'm honing my skills while pursuing my degree, always eager to learn and collaborate on exciting projects.
+I'm always honing my skills, always eager to learn and collaborate on exciting projects.

 ## 🛠️ Skills